- History and context of the Design for Industry module

 Although teamwork is an integral part of the School’s programmes during the initial years of any degree, students are exploring multiple subject and skill domains – they are learning their ‘trade’ both intellectually and materially.
 The programmes provide a general grounding in media production before allowing students to specialise towards the second half of their degree.
 This means that the specialists that allow a production team to flourish only start to emerge in the final year.
 The conscious specialisation and increased awareness of personal strengths, weaknesses, and career intent, enable students to adopt roles that reflect their post-graduation ambition.
 For the first time within their degree programmes, students on the Design for Industry module have both the desire and skill to fulfil a role within a production team at an industrial level.
 Also for the first time, students are working professionally within a group with a role defined by skill rather than chance.
 The consequence of clear areas of specialisation is a respect for each other’s contribution and the acknowledgement that the project needs complementary skillsets to be successful.
 This mutual need is the basis for a creative community.
 The sense of team is made more vivid by the introduction of an outsider in the form of the client.
 The client shares (or rather defines) the goal but approaches the project from an entirely different perspective.

 Finally, live projects stimulate a new level of creativity.
 For many students, it is a new form of creativity – not the open, experimental, blue sky creativity of academic productions but a pragmatic creativity where ambitions are bound by the practicalities of time and money, where risk-taking cannot be allowed to damage the final product and where client expectations supersede the student’s own vision.
-As recognise in architectural education, so in animation and games courses: ‘Live Projects expose the social, cultural and political processes of both design and construction’.
+As recognised in architectural education, so in animation and games courses: ‘Live Projects expose the social, cultural and political processes of both design and construction’.
 These are critical professional considerations.
 Projects give students experience of moral and ethical issues in the real world in a way that is much more tangible than that which comes from purely academic activity.
-Furthermore, as Morrow et al. conclude: ‘creative engagement with reality, despite its challenges, enriches rather than impoverishes design’ ( in ).
+Furthermore, as Morrow et al. conclude: ‘creative engagement with reality, despite its challenges, enriches rather than impoverishes design’.

 History and context of the Design for Industry module